Suggestion: Watch the 5 minutes video tutorial before reading this article

 - A document that proves your residential address (like a utility bill)

-In addition to the NIE and non-residence certificate, you’ll need a local insurance prior to your property procurement.
+In addition to the NIE and non-residence certificate, you need local insurance to buy real estate.

-Your bank can help you to find an insurance, that’s why I recommend you to handle everything through the same bank.
-To summarize, for the following items:
+Your bank can help you find insurance.
+Preferably, you should handle most parts through the same bank.

 - Opening a bank account